 You Don’t Know What you Don’t Know.
 B Lab can help.

 General advice is if you are a white person, it’s time to shut up and listen.
 So I did just that.
 The gap in my knowledge about Juneteenth led me to obsessively read articles written by the Black intellectuals and historians, and I’ve barely scratched the surface.

 Thankfully, The B Corp community has come together and launched a comprehensive resource page.
-It features curated content about issues facing our country as we rectify 400 years of systemic oppression.
+It features curated content about issues facing our country as we work to rectify 400 years of systemic oppression.
 It’s free and applicable to businesses of all sizes that want to learn and change.
 But educating myself wasn’t enough.
-I wanted to speak out in support of the Black Lives Matter movement, but how does a privileged white woman business owner find the right words?
+I wanted to speak out in support of the Black Lives Matter movement, but how do I, a privileged white woman business owner, find the right words?
 Learning is critical, but I was plagued by the feeling that silence = complicity.

 Take a Public Stand and Sign the We the Change anti-racist statement.

 I was grateful when We the Change, a group of female CEOs of B Corp businesses, unveiled our anti-racist statement.
-It speaks to the heart of who we are and what we believe, and this statement spoke to me and for me.
+It speaks to the heart of who we are and what we believe.
 We welcome all allies, so please sign-on with us.
 It is time to follow Black leadership.